amylinehan0117/ALNP_Academic_Netlify/content/authors/nponarul/_index.md

 ---

-Nellie is a data analytics consultant with a special interest in data science for healthcare.
-Never far from a musical instrument or a cup of hot coffee.
+Nellie is an incoming Master's student at Harvard.
+A former data analytics consultant, she plans to work as a data scientist in healthcare and is particularly passionate about studying health disparities and improving health care access and delivery for under-served communities.
+She is never far from a fun book and a cup of hot coffee.